Karri Forest II - Logging Desolation

-This portfolio shows the damage done by the Western Australian Forest Products Commission.
-This damage to the environment continues and is subsidised by the WA taxpayer
+This portfolio shows the damage done to the main karri forest belt for the Western Australian Forest Products Commission.
+This damage to the environment continues, makes a financial loss and is subsidised by the WA taxpayer.

 John instantly took a side, despite his documentary maker mates and mentors advising him against partisanship - in order to document all forces at play in the political upheaval.
 ‘I thought, “well, actually I can.
 This is my stance and my work will be better for it.”’